-By Default Microsoft hides some important Application Files and folder in Windows 10 to protect users from Accidentally Deleting them.
-But for some Reason, If you want to Access these Hidden files, Here Different ways to Show Hidden Files and folders in Windows 10 version 1809.
+By Default Microsoft hides some important Application Files and folders in Windows 10 to protect users from Accidentally Deleting them.
+But for some reason, If you want to Access these Hidden files, Here are Different Ways to Show Hidden Files and folders in Windows 10 version 1809.

 Show Hidden Files and Folders in Windows 10

-There are various ways you can Access Hidden Files and folders on Windows 10, 8.1 and 7 computer.
+There are various ways you can Access Hidden Files and folders on Windows 10, 8.1, and 7 computers.